kurianbenoy/kurianbenoy-website/_posts/2021-08-07-get_image_files.md

 type: post
 published: true
 tags: [TIL, Python, fastai]
+show-avatar: false
+share-description: get_image_files is used in fastai library to get all image files corresponding to a folder path.
+Let's look how it's actually fetchinging all image_files by looking into source, and understanding what it's actually doing.
+share-img: /img/fastai.png
+gh-repo: fastai/fastai
 ---

 In **fastai library** we use Datablocks like the below example for loading datasets, and to train models.